-(Last Updated on : 15/11/2014)
+(Last Updated on : 29/08/2017)

-and South Goa
+district and villages of South Goa

-live together in the villages of Goa.
-A majority of the rural population of Goa is Hindus and the Christians are the second major religious community
+.
+A majority of the rural population of Goa is Hindus

 .
 Apart from these, the other prominent religious communities residing in the villages of Goa include the Muslims

 The literacy rate in the villages of Goa is also quite high.
 The young children in the villages go to school regularly and they have the scope of pursuing higher education

 , as there are many colleges and universities established in Goa.
 The temples

-play a major role in providing moral education to the villagers.
+play a major role in providing moral education

 is the main occupation in most of the villages of Goa.
 Like most villages in other parts of India, the villagers in Goa also depend largely on agriculture.
-They mostly cultivate the crops

 like long-length bananas, paddy, ragi, maize

 , bajra, pulses

 is another principal occupation of people in the villages of Goa.
 They work as tourist guides, or run their own businesses in the beaches and they are also engaged in providing lodging facilities to the tourists.
 Another major occupation of the Goan villagers is fishing

 The villages of Goa are famous all over the country for their extraordinary ways of celebrating different fairs

 , Sao Jao Festival